BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/collimator/vis/forceSolid
 /gate/collimator/attachPhantomSD
 ```
-`/gate/collimator/attachPhantomSD` means that photon scatter interactions within this volume are recorded.

 Now we insert a hexagonal hole of air into the collimator block and repeat it to create the array.
 Note that we have to rotate the hole by 90 degrees to orientate it correctly with the block.

 ```